Emurgo/cardano-serialization-lib/README.md

 ## Benefits of using this library

 Serialization/deserialization code is automatically generated from Cardano's official specification, which guarantees it can easily stay up to date!
-We do this using an EMURGO-written tool called [cddl-codegen](https://github.com/Emurgo/cddl-codegen) which can be re-uses for otehr tasks such as automatically generate a Rust library for Cardano metadata specifications!
+We do this using an EMURGO-written tool called [cddl-codegen](https://github.com/Emurgo/cddl-codegen) which can be re-used for other tasks such as automatically generate a Rust library for Cardano metadata specifications!

 It is also very easy to create scripts in Rust or WASM to share with stake pools, or even embed inside an online tool!
 No more crazy cardano-cli bash scripts!